angular/angular/aio/content/guide/angular-compiler-options.md

 Can be used to instruct the template compiler to produce `.metadata.json` files for distribution with an `npm` package while avoiding the production of `.ngfactory.js` and `.ngstyle.js` files that cannot be distributed to `npm`.

-For library projects generated with the CLI, the development configuration default is `true`.
+For library projects generated with the Angular CLI, the development configuration default is `true`.

 ### `strictMetadataEmit`